isabella232/OctoStyle/markdown-quick-reference.md

 The latest version of Octopus Deploy is version 2020.1
 ```

-To include the text use the following syntax:
+To include the text in other documents use the following syntax everywhere you want it to be included:

 `!include <latest-version>`